Best red light therapy for skin: Benefits and what you can expect

 - iRESTORE Illumina Face Mask: Best RLT mask for full face sessions

-- Solawave 4-in-1 Red Light Therapy Wand: Best portable device for targeted areas
+- Solawave 4-in-1 Red Light Therapy Wand: Best portable device for smaller areas

 How we tested red light therapy for skin